 Piston accumulators come in the largest range of volume options.
 Dynamic performance is not as fast as a membrane accumulator due to the weight of the piston and its dynamic seal.
 Seal friction also brings hysteresis and duty cycle limitations, although the piston and seal remove the risk of catastrophic bladder failure but will fail with a gradually increasing leak instead.
 Accumulators are typically rated to around 345 bar and used in both mobile and industrial applications.
 Piston accumulators can also operate with higher compression ratios up to 10:1, and are better at withstanding pressure peaks than membrane designs.

 Diaphragm accumulators provide good dynamic performance but are only available in a small size range and the membrane cannot be replaced if it fails.
 Pressures are typically limited to around 250 bar but they can be used in mobile or industrial applications.

 Mechanical and spring accumulators are not sold as standard devices but can potentially be constructed using a mass or spring on a cylinder.
 We will not cover them in this section but if they are used as a pressure vessel they will need to comply with the relevant pressure vessel legislation e.g. PED.

 Energy storage accumulators always require a safety block to be fitted complete with a certified relief valve.
+They allow the accumulator to be drained down safely e.g. before maintenance.
 Dynamic accumulators may not need a safety block if they are always open and free to drain down to atmospheric pressure when the system is turned off.